adrianblakey/slot-car-data-logger/usecase.md

 to a WiFi network the device shall disable this form of communication.

-The process for creating a WiFi configuration shall involve connecting a computer to the device using a USB cable and writing a file of the form wifi-*.jason to the device.
+The process for creating a WiFi configuration shall involve connecting a computer to the device using a USB cable and writing a file of the form wifi-*.json to the device.
 There shall also be a default configuration on the device of:

   - SSID: slotcar